VipeOut23/software_uart/README.md

         /* Queue a message if possible */ ret = uart_try_puts("Hello, Universe?", 16);
         if(ret == UART_BUSY) {
-                /* Do other stuff.
+                /* Do other stuff. */
-                 * Interrupts shall not be disabled at the time
-                 * to ensure a valid transmission */ goto retry;
+                goto retry;
         }

         return 0;
 }
 ```
+_NOTE: Interrupts shall not be disabled for long to ensure a stable transmission_

 ## Header configuration